ctcl-bregis/ctclsite-content/pages/projects/styleguide/intro.md

 Technically both "SK Hynix" and "SK hynix" are correct spelling of the name however the latter is preferred.

 #### Innolux vs InnoLux
-Though the company refers to itself by either as seen in datasheets.
+Though the company refers to itself by both as seen in datasheets.
 The spelling "Innolux" would be used.

+#### ASUS
+ASUS is to be spelled in all caps.

+##### Zenfone
+Zenfone should not be spelled with a capital "F".